Welcome | Office of Disability Services (ODS)

-OFFICE HOURS | spring
+OFFICE HOURS | summer Hours

-Rose Hill: Monday - Friday: 9am-5pm
+Rose Hill: Monday - thursday: 9am-5pm

-IMPORTANT DEADLINES | SPRING
+IMPORTANT DEADLINES | summer 2014

-Accommodation Request Forms: All accommodation request forms for letters for the Spring 2013 semester must be submitted by as soon as possible.
+Accommodation Request Forms: All online accommodation request forms for letters for the Summer 2014 and Fall 2014 semester must be submitted by as soon as possible.
 In order to have ample time to write students' accommodation letters, hire note-takers, and prepare for alternative text requests ODS needs accommodation letter requests to be submitted when students are registering for classes.
-If you are a student using a wheel chair who is planning on taking a class at either the LC or RH campus and need ram van transportation for class, you should have contacted us by December 20, 2012 so we can arrange this with Ram Van for next semester.
+If you are a student using a wheel chair who is planning on taking a class at either the LC or RH campus and need ram van transportation for class, you should contact us three weeks before the end of each semester so we can arrange this with Ram Van for next semester.
 As always if you make any changes to your class schedule, please notify our office to request a new letter when that change is made.

-ONGOING PROGRAMS | spring
+ONGOING PROGRAMS | summer